Rotomoulding, or rotational moulding, is a plastic manufacturing method with great design, production, and economical advantages.

 A smarter design

-Rotational moulding offers many design advantages over other moulding processes.
+There are several benefits of rotomoulding that other plastic fabrication methods can’t match.
 To begin with, the products themselves are made from one piece of plastic, rather than welding or bolting together various components.
 This means that each product has greater durability and is less likely to fall apart or break due to weak joints and corroded weld lines.
 The process of rotomoulding also allows for a wide range of shapes, designs and products that simply could not be made with other materials.
 In addition, the precise application of molten plastic means that you can create a uniform wall thickness, even at corners and defined angles, therefore reinforcing the product’s overall strength and sturdiness.

 Injection moulding vs. rotomoulding